jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 - Aurora storage automatically grows in increments of 10GB, up to 64 TB.
 - Aurora costs more than RDS (20% more) – but is more efficient
 - Not included into Free Tier

+Aurora databases are used for OLTP (Online Transaction Processing)

 ## Amazon Elasticache